 It’s important to keep your credit score as high as possible, especially when you’re in debt.
 Which is why a debt consolidation loan can help.

-Rather than wondering if you have the money to pay the minimum amount on all your loans, you would only have one loan to worry about.
+Rather than wondering if you have the money to pay the minimum amount on all your loans, you would only have one installment loan for bad credit to worry about.

 That makes it easier to budget and you’ll often find you have more money to pay down your loan quicker.
 That means fewer or no late payments.